14 Traditional Irish Dishes

 1. Blaa.
 A soft white bread roll with a dusting of white flour from Waterford Ireland.
 Try this recipe for a Chip Butty on Waterford Blaa.

 2. Soda Bread.
 In Ireland, this quick bread is made with a cake or pastry flour, buttermilk, salt and uses baking soda instead of yeast.
-Try this Irish Soda Bread recipe from Analida’s Ethnic Spoon.
+Try my Air Fryer Irish Soda Bread.

 3. Wheaten Bread.
 This is also known as brown soda bread.
 It’s popular in Northern Ireland and uses wholewheat flour instead of white flour.
-Check out Wee Kitchen’s interpretation of Northern Style Irish Wheaten Bread recipe.
+Try my Irish Brown Bread.

 4. Potato Bread.
 A popular style of bread where potato replaces some of the flour in the recipe.
 They are fried and traditionally served with breakfast.
 Try this recipe for Irish Potato Bread.